Exploring unsupervised top tagging using Bayesian inference: Mixture models for top-tagging at the LHC

 In this Section we provide a brief summary of mixture models oriented to top-tagging.
 For each jet, we define a tagging observable $x$ whose distribution we propose as a mixture model, in which the likelihood function for a collection $X$ of $N$ independent measurements of this observable can be expressed as

 where $\pi_k$ is the probability of sampling a jet from jet class $k$ and $p(x|k)$ the class-dependent probability functions for the tagging observable $x$.
 We use $k=0\,(1)$ to denote QCD (top) jets.
 The mixture model is defined by providing appropriate probability densities $p(x|k)$ which need to capture the relevant physics.
 These probability densities are typically parametric functions dependent on a set of a few latent parameters $\boldsymbol{\zeta}_k$.
-In typical frequentist fashion, one can then find the set of parameters $\boldsymbol{\zeta}=\{(\pi_k, \boldsymbol{\zeta}_k), k=0,1\}$ that most accurately describe the observed data distribution by maximizing the Likelihood introduced in Eq.~\ref{eq:mixtureModel}.
+For a given mixture model one can find the set of parameters $\boldsymbol{\zeta}=\{(\pi_k, \boldsymbol{\zeta}_k), k=0,1\}$ that most accurately describe the observed data distribution in typical frequentist fashion by maximizing the Likelihood introduced in Eq.~\ref{eq:mixtureModel}.
 In this work, we consider a Bayesian framework where the parameters are promoted to random variables and it is possible to obtain their posterior probability distribution $p(\boldsymbol{\zeta}|X)$ by first proposing a prior probability $p(\boldsymbol{\zeta})$ and using Bayes' theorem,

 where $p(X|\boldsymbol{\zeta})$ is given by Eq.~\eqref{eq:mixtureModel}.
 The posterior distribution can be estimated via approximate Bayesian inference techniques.
 Alternatively, there are techniques to directly obtain the set of model parameters that maximize the posterior probability, i.e. the maximum a posteriori (MAP).
 Along this work we use the latter option through Stochastic Variational Inference (SVI) \cite{Hoffman2013StochasticVI}, via the \texttt{Pyro} package \cite{bingham2019pyro} in \texttt{Python3}.